arderyp/scotuswebcites/README.md

-# United States Supreme Court
+# Supreme Court of the United States : opinions
 ###### web citation discovery, presentation, and validation

 #### Setup